LearnOnDemandSystems/docs/tms/tms-administrators/badges-achievements/badge-process.md

 # What is involved in creating external badges?

-> [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.
+> :small_blue_diamond: Please be aware that functionality covered in this and linked articles may not be available to you.

 Your students can now earn externally supported badges through their activities/achievements in the TMS.
 This will give your users an additional sense of accomplishment, and they will be able to share that accomplishment with others outside the TMS.